sageil/veterinary_assistant/README.md

 4. Change directory to `veterinary_assistant` directory
 5. Run `poetry install`
 6. Run `poetry shell`
-7. Run `source .venv/bin/activate` to activate the project python environment
-8. To use the terminal, run the application using `poetry run veterinary_assistant` or if you prefer to use the web interface, run `streamlit run web/app.py`
+7. To use the terminal, run the application using `poetry run veterinary_assistant` or if you prefer to use the web interface, run `streamlit run web/app.py`
-9. Access the crew using http://localhost:8501/
+8. Access the crew using http://localhost:8501/
-10. Use the included neovim installation to edit the project by typing `nvim .` in the project directory
+9. Use the included neovim installation to edit the project by typing `nvim .` in the project directory

 ## Changing currently used models